CSOgroup/Lymphomoid-IF-pipeline/README.md

 * bftools: bftools can be downloaded from the Bio-Formats [website](https://docs.openmicroscopy.org/bio-formats/6.8.1/users/comlinetools/index.html).
 Current version: 6.8.1.
 * Virtual Environment: the Python packages required for running the pipeline are listed in the file _requirements.txt_.
 If you want to install the packages in your current virtual environment, if you are using conda, make sure to run `conda install pip` first.
 Then you can run `pip install -r requirements.txt`.
 * DeepCell: the image for Singularity can be downloaded running `singularity pull deepcell.sif docker://vanvalenlab/deepcell-applications:latest`.
 Current version: 0.3.1.
-* Nextflow: select the directory where ypu want to download nextflow and run `curl -s https://get.nextflow.io | bash`.
+* Nextflow: select the directory where you want to download nextflow and run `curl -s https://get.nextflow.io | bash`.
 For more information visit the [website](https://nextflow.io).
 Current version: 21.10.6.5660.
 * MCMICRO: you can get the latest version of MCMICRO by moving to the directory where _nextflow_ is (e.g. `/mnt/data2/shared/Lymphomoid-IF-software/nextflow`) and running `./nextflow pull labsyspharm/mcmicro`.
 For more information visit the [website](https://mcmicro.org).
 Current version: Github revision 46abd97bc0.

 ## Step 5 - Classify cells and downstream analyses